-We have audited the financial statements of Hartpury College of Further Education ("the College") for the year ended 31 July 2019 which comprise the Statement of Comprehensive Income, the Statement of Changes in Reserves, Balance Sheet, Statement of Cash Flows and related notes, including the accounting policies in note 1.
+We have audited the financial statements of Hartpury College (the 'College') for the year ended 31 July 2020 which comprise the College Statement of Comprehensive Income and Expenditure, the College Statement of Changes in Reserves, the College Balance Sheet, the Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice) and the 2019 Statement of Recommended Practice: Accounting for Further and Higher Education.

-In our opinion the financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the state of the College's affairs as at 31 July 2019, and of the College's income and expenditure, gains and losses and changes in reserves, and cash flows, for the year then ended; and - have been properly prepared in accordance with UK accounting standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland, and with the 2015 Statement of Recommended Practice - Accounting for Further and Higher Education. - have been prepared in accordance with the requirements of the Companies Act 2006
+- give a true and fair view of the state of the College's affairs as at 31 July 2020 and of the College's surplus of income over expenditure for the year then ended; and - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice.